 Definition of CLI

 CLI is the acronym used for Command Line Interface, which are conventional interfaces extensively used in 1980’s.
-A command-line interface (CLI) allows users to write commands in a terminal or console window to interact with an operating system.
+A command-line interface (CLI) allows users to write commands in a terminal or console window to communicate with an operating system.
 It is a medium where users respond to a visual prompt by writing a command and receive a response back from the system.
-Users have to type command or series of command to perform a task.
+Users have to type command or train of command to perform a task.
 CLI’s are more accurate than GUI’s, but it requires mastery over the commands and syntax.
 It emphasizes over cognitive process as a primary task.
 CLI is appropriate for the costly computing where input precision is the priority.

 Drawbacks of CLI